pppery/WSSpaces/README.md

 public static function onWSSpacesAfterCreateSpace( \WSS\Space $space ) {}
 ```

 Gets called once directly after a space has been created.
+NOTE: The space has not been initialized with the Wiki at this point.
+Therefore, you cannot create a page in this namespace (use a job instead).

 ### `WSSpacesBeforeInitializeSpace`